 Signs on Roads & Medians

-With limited exceptions, signs are not allowed on state rights-of-way.
-They may not be posted on any rock, stone, tree, fence stump, pole, mile-board, milestone, danger-sign, guide-sign, guidepost, highway sign, historical marker, building or other object lawfully within the limits of any highway.
+State law prohibits the posting of signs on state rights-of-way with limited exceptions.
+Signs may not be posted on any rock, stone, tree, fence stump, pole, mile-board, milestone, danger-sign, guide-sign, guidepost, highway sign, historical marker, building or other object lawfully within the limits of any highway.

 Signs on Private Property

 The county's zoning rules put restrictions on the size, location, and, in certain instances, the length of time signs can be posted.
 Building or electrical permits also may be required depending on the sign.